Laboratory and Field Floor Slip Resistance (Coefficient of Friction) Testing

 |Slip Resistance Test Methods Video |

-Send your flooring samples for slip resistance testing and your information (including what test you'd like, your name and company name, name of the test sample, and a check or money order) to:
+Send your flooring samples for slip resistance testing and your information (including what test you'd like, your name, email address and company name, name of the test sample, and a check [or call us with your credit card info]) to:

 26705 Loma Verde